 About this week's prompts for meditation

 The message of the prophets delivers bad news to the oppressors but good news to the broken hearted, the broken in spirit, the broken in body or psyche or relationship.
 From the liminal wilderness a voice cries that loneliness opens the path of grace.
-The broken heart's healing will the valleys, the oppressed soul's liberation will level the mountains, and rescue from desperation will smoothe the rough passages.
+The broken heart raises the valleys, the oppressed soul levels the mountains, and desperation will smooth the rough passages.
 Human struggles refine the dross of life, and bitterness yields joy.
 Does this make sense?
 Not really.

 In the tradition of the prophets, John the Baptist offers this alternative to common sense - or offers, perhaps, another kind of sense altogether.
 He calls upon us to prepare the way for The One Who is To Come.
-This week’s meditation prompts encourage the practice of watching the signs of the imminent end of things (meditation one), turning loneliness into longing for this One (meditation two).
-By living into our own brokenness in the desert of our soul, you and I are given the grace to quench the arid earth of others (meditation three).
+This week’s meditation prompts encourage the practice of watching the signs of the imminent end of things (Meditation One), turning loneliness into longing for this One-Who-Is-To-Come (Meditation Two).
+By living into our own brokenness in the desert of our soul, you and I are given the grace to quench the arid earth of others (Meditation Three).

 May your own soul's desert bloom this Advent, - Suzanne

 Conversion / Turning